Blog

 3. Potential risks during the activity.

-4. Expected behavior while on board the vessel.
+4. Expected behavior on board the vessel.

 5. Safety measures to be followed during the activity.